โœฆ Embedded Linux ยท Community Edition โ€” Raspberry Pi

 Application Store

-Install, update, and remove applications securely.
-OrbitOS supports a package store where every app is signed and verified, ensuring trusted deployment on your devices.
+Browse, install, and manage applications from a central store.
+Each app is verified and encrypted, ensuring trusted deployment on your devices.

 Secure App Store